Quadrocake/fir-pyramid-plus/README.md

 # Foxhole Pyramid Report
-Forked from [Foxhole Inventory Report](https://github.com/GICodeWarrior/fir), which mostly just wraps their excellent work with a different UI.
+Forked from [fir-pyramid](https://github.com/Shard/fir) which is forked from [Foxhole Inventory Report](https://github.com/GICodeWarrior/fir), which adds more features and more pyramids.

 This tool analyses screenshots from [Foxhole](https://www.foxholegame.com/about-foxhole) containing tooltips of the base you are looking to supply using the Logi Pyramid as a basis.